Connecting education and the workplace

-A one-on-one session with a trained careers advisor can help with life and career planning, goal setting, developing options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
+A one-on-one session with a trained careers advisor can help with career planning, goal setting, developing options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
 Make an appointment for a one-hour consultation which can be face to face, by telephone or by Skype.

 Select a program of study to help you get the career you want using the online Career guide.
 It is important to speak to a Program Adviser in your faculty if you are considering changes to your program of study.